dbt

 pip install 'acryl-datahub[dbt]'

-Quickstart Recipe
+Starter Recipe

 Check out the following recipe to get started with ingestion!
 See below for full configuration options.

-For general pointers on writing and running a recipe, see our main recipe guide
+For general pointers on writing and running a recipe, see our main recipe guide.

 source: